Blackout: The Sky Titan

 Blackout in the Transformers movies

 In Transformers (2007) , Blackout is the first true robotic threat revealed to humans.
-His assault on the Navy base remains one of the most iconic sequences of the entire saga.
+His assault on the Navy base remains one of the most iconic sequences in the entire saga.

-It is destroyed in the final battle by the U.S. military, but its legacy lives on through its near-identical replica, Grindor , in Revenge of the Fallen .
+It is destroyed during the final battle by the US Army, but its legacy persists through its near-identical replica, Grindor , in Revenge of the Fallen .

 In Transformers: The Game and several comics, he is portrayed as a ruthless strategist, loyal to Megatron until the end.